-Component Description (5) Camera light(s) (select products only) On: One or more cameras are in use.
-(6) Camera (select products only) Allows you to video chat, record video, and record still images.
+Component Description (4) Camera (select products only) Allows you to video chat, record video, and record still images.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(7) Camera privacy cover (select products only) By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+(5) Camera privacy cover (select products only) By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
 To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
 NOTE: If you have both front-facing and rear-facing cameras, when one camera lens is revealed and ready to use, the other is concealed.
+(6) Ambient light sensor (select products only) Adjusts the brightness of the display, depending on the ambient light.